ichibrosan/multiware-framework-and-vpa/README.md

 it worked like a charm.

 2025/02/02 16:06 mf -
-edited the row meta data, style column for the journal schema, to fix the journal page.
+edited the row metadata, style column for the journal schema, to fix the journal page.

 2025/02/02 02:47 dwg -